 First things first – let’s be clear about the different between good pain and bad pain!
 As with all resistance training, a new movement type or sudden increase in intensity in your exercise regime is probably going to result in some delayed onset muscle soreness, or DOMS.
 Because pull ups are such a wicked exercise, they incorporate a whole host of muscle groups, including shoulders, back, forearms and even abdominals.
 If you’re pulling up sore like you’ve had a dust up with a moving vehicle, but it’s your muscles that are causing pain, there’s a good chance you just created some beneficial fibre tears that need a couple of days to recover before they’re ready to do it all over again.
 DOMS is a healthy sign that muscles are being worked on.

 Some muscle pain, however, can indicate a strain or tear injury, so its’ important to pay attention to your body and recognise when something is out of the ordinary.
-If the pain is isolated to a certain area, side or isn’t getting better, its’ worth seeing a health professional for advice.
+Pain that is isolated to a certain area, side or isn’t getting better is worth seeing a health professional for advice.

-If you are experiencing pain while you are actually performing pull ups, again, it’s important to tell the difference between a good old lactic acid burn in your muscles and something that’s your body telling you to stop.
+If you’re experiencing pain while you are actually performing pull ups, it’s important again to tell the difference between a good old lactic acid burn in your muscles and something that’s your body telling you to stop.

-If its’ not muscular, your shoulder pain probably relates to either a problem in your technique, or (and most likely) a mobility issue.
+Shoulder pain that isn’t muscular probably relates to either a problem in your technique, or (and most likely) a mobility issue.
 I’ve got a whole bunch of upcoming posts on the way with shoulder mobility exercises, so watch this space.

 The best way to start doing pull-ups is by focusing on your form, not your strength.
-Doing a set of twenty-five fast, improper pull ups is not going to give you results anywhere near as good as ten proper, controlled pull-ups.
+Doing a set of twenty-five fast, improper pull ups is not going to give you results anywhere near as good five proper, controlled pull-ups.
 There is no competition when it comes to growing your muscles.
-It is just you and your body, there is no reason to cheat.
+It is just you and your body – there is no reason to cheat.
 A proper pull up requires that you always keep your arms shoulder width apart and pull up slowly, focusing on keeping your back straight and isolating your arm and shoulder muscles.